ruixuan-zhang/ruixuan-zhang/README.md

-- 👋 Hi there, My name is Ruixuan Zhang.
+- 👋 Hi there, I am Ruixuan Zhang.
 Currenlty, I am a second year Ph.D. student (JSPS DC2) at the Kyoto University supervised by Hiroyuki Ogata.

 - 🔭 I am currently interested in deciphering the infection course of giant viruses using multi-omics and the evolution of viruses and their hosts.